 background and fern tendrils adorned the page.
 I also had some fun decorating a wall of my studio with an array of illustrations painted over time.
 The surrounding motifs on each

 complement the central design.
-I've tried my hand at pressing florals too - foxglove petals and pansies worked particularly well.
+I've tried my hand at pressing florals too - foxgloves and pansies worked particularly well.
 Gerberas, not so much.
 What to create with the petals...

-ask myself whether it was really necessary to buy the bromeliad (or such) to grace a surface near me, I've found that yes, yes I should.
-Some purchases recently include a miniature
+would ask myself whether it was really necessary to buy the bromeliad (or such) to grace a surface near me, I've found that yes, yes I should.
+Some purchases recently include a

 On the subject of sansevieria, we came across striking marbled stalks, in an outdoor feature in Portugal.
 I love seeing plants that would usually be considered an indoor one, being at